-Out of this reason, there has been a growing interest in employing neural networks to represent probability density recently, particularly normalizing flows \cite{kobyzev2020normalizing}.
-When the inference problem is focused solely on the observation $x_o$, the data efficiency can be improved using the sequential training schemes proposed in the sequential neural posterior estimation (SNPE) methods \cite{apt, lueckmann2017flexible, papamakarios2016fast}.
-In this approach, model parameters are drawn from a proposal distribution that is more informative about $x_o$ compared to the prior distribution.
-However, SNPE requires a modification of the loss function compared to neural posterior estimation (NPE) in order to ensure that the neural networks approximates the true posterior $p(\theta|x)$.
+For this reason, there has been a growing interest recently in employing neural networks to represent probability densities, particularly normalizing flows~\cite{kobyzev2020normalizing}.
+When the inference problem focuses solely on the observation $x_o$, the data efficiency can be improved by using the sequential training schemes in the sequential neural posterior estimation (SNPE) methods \cite{apt, lueckmann2017flexible, papamakarios2016fast}.
+In this approach, model parameters are drawn from a proposal distribution that is more informative about $x_o$ than the prior distribution.
+However, SNPE requires modifying the loss function relative to neural posterior estimation (NPE) to ensure that the neural network approximates the true posterior $p(\theta|x)$.
 Many approaches have been developed to address this issue.

-Among the SNPE methods, automatic posterior transformation (APT) requires the computation of the expectation of the logarithm of an intractable normalizing constant, which is a nested expectation.
-They then propose to use the atomic APT to discretize the normalizing constant.
-However, it remains challenging to utilize the existing analysis techniques \cite{bottou2018optimization} to perform convergence analysis to the best of our knowledge.
-To address this limitation, we propose the nested APT method, an method enable the convergence analysis without scarifying the performance.
-We conduct a thorough analysis of the bias and variance of the loss estimators, moreover, we provide a convergence result for this biased estimator in the case of stochastic gradient descent (SGD).
-To evaluate the effectiveness of the nested APT, we conduct a series of comprehensive numerical experiments.

-Since nested APT is a biased estimator, we undertake a comprehensive exploration of a range of unbiased methods based on multi-level Monte Carlo (MLMC) \cite{giles2015multilevel} to eliminate the bias.
-We establish several theorems that investigate the order of bias, variance, and the average cost of the estimators of the loss function and its gradient.
-Additionally, as we use stochastic gradient-based optimization methods to update the parameters of the neural network, it is well known that the unbiased method suffers from excessive variance in the gradient.
-To address this issue, we employ several variants of truncated MLMC methods to diminish the variance.
-Furthermore, we compute the order of the variance and average cost for the estimators for the gradient of the loss function.
-Finally, we utilize these results to provide the convergence analysis of truncated MLMC and nested APT.